 1.Fasting blood sugar (FBS) measures blood glucose after you have not eaten for at least 8 hours.
 It is often the first test done to check for prediabetes and diabetes.

-2.2-hour postprandial blood sugar measures blood glucose exactly 2 hours after you start eating a meal.
+2.2-hour blood sugar test measures blood glucose exactly 2 hours after you start eating a meal.
 This is not a test used to diagnose diabetes.
 This test is used to see if someone with diabetes is taking the right amount of insulin with meals.

 3.Random blood sugar (RBS) measures blood glucose regardless of when you last ate.
 Several random measurements may be taken throughout the day.
 Random testing is useful because glucose levels in healthy people do not vary widely throughout the day.
 Blood glucose levels that vary widely may mean a problem.
 This test is also called a casual blood glucose test.